 You can find the 150 years of Stanthorpe Exhibition at the Civic Centre.

 Ten days, stretching over two weekends… here’s a breakdown:

 First Weekend (25 – 27 February)

-Stanthorpe’s Italian heritage shine on Sunday 27th February at the Banchetto Italiano.
-The four-course lunch with a traditional Italian flare has tickets selling quickly.
+Stanthorpe’s Italian heritage fruits at their Banchetto Italiano.
+The four-course lunch with a traditional Italian flare has tickets selling out within moments.

 The Big Weekend (4 – 6 March)

 Ready to get messy?
-Jump in for a barrel of no-shoes-required fun in Friday’s Public Grape Crush or watch familiar faces stomp their way to victory on Saturday in the iconic Celebrity Crush.
+Jump in for a barrel of no-shoes-required fun in the iconic Public Grape Crush or watch familiar faces stomp their way to victory in the Celebrity Crush.